-The RTNN layer consists of a grid of independent (i.e., unconnected) coincidence detectors with an input from the ITD estimation layer (described above) and a recurrent delay loop.
 For a node with a recurrent delay loop duration of $\tau$ whose input $x{\theta}(t)$ is received from the ITD node tuned to an interaural delay of $\theta$ , the update rule is:

-$$C(t) = \alpha x{\theta}(t) + \beta x{\theta}(t)C(t - \tau) \tag{1}$$
+$$C(t) = \alpha x{\theta}(t) + \beta x{\theta}(t)C(t-\tau)$$ (1)

 Here, C(t) is the response which is just about to enter the recurrent delay loop and $C(t-\tau)$ is the response which is just emerging.
-The weight $\alpha$ is an attenuator for the incoming signal which ensures some input to the recurrent delay loop required for later coincidence detection but is sufficiently small that it does not dominate the node's response ( $\alpha=0.2$ ).
-The second parameter $\beta$ determines the rate of adjustment when a coincidence is detected and is dependent on $\tau$ such that coincidences at low pitches are de-emphasized [10].
+The weight $\alpha$ is an attenuator for the incoming signal which ensures some input to the recurrent delay loop required for later coincidence detection but is sufficiently small that it does not dominate the node's response ( $\alpha = 0.2$ ).
+The second weight $\beta$ determines the rate of adjustment when a coincidence is detected and is dependent on $\tau$ such that coincidences at low pitches are de-emphasized [10].
 Here, $\beta$ increases linearly from 3 at the smallest recurrent delay loop length to 10 at the largest.

-In the complete system, there are 20 independent networks, each consisting of an ITD coincidence layer coupled to a RTNN layer (as shown in Figure 1(c)), for each frequency channel.
-The state of the RTNN is assessed every 5 ms using the mean activity over the previous 25 ms. Talker activity can be grouped across time frames by associating the closest active nodes in F0-ITD space (assuming the talkers don't momentarily have the same ITD and F0).
+In the complete system, there are 20 independent networks, each consisting of an ITD coincidence layer coupled to a RTNN layer (as shown in Figure 2), for each frequency channel.
+The state of each channel's RTNN is assessed every 5 ms using the mean activity over the previous 25 ms; this is used to make an estimate of source activity: highly active nodes indicate that the talker at that F0-ITD combination is active.
+For example, if the node representing 90 Hz and an ITD of -200 $\mu$ s is active, it is likely that there is a low-pitched voice situated to the left of the listener.
+Talker activity can be grouped across time frames by associating the closest active nodes in F0-ITD space (assuming the two talkers don't momentarily have the same ITD and F0).